How to Get Better at GRE Reading Comprehension: 7 Key Tips

 TTP PRO TIP:

-Let’s now discuss a key characteristic of GRE RC that we need to be aware of to perform at a high level.
+Let’s discuss a key characteristic of GRE RC that we need to be aware of to perform at a high level.

-Tip 2: Master the Art of Distinguishing Trap Choices From Correct Ones
+Tip 2: Master the Art of Distinguishing Trap Choices from Correct Ones

 If we had to identify the one thing that makes GRE Reading Comprehension challenging, it would probably be the way the answer choices are designed.
 They aren’t designed to be straightforward.
-Instead, RC answer choices are designed so that incorrect choices seem correct and correct answers seem incorrect.
+Instead, RC answer choices are designed so that incorrect choices seem correct, and correct answers seem incorrect.

 TTP PRO TIP: